ABOUT THE SINGAPORE INTERNATIONAL FILM FESTIVAL (SGIFF)

 This is a full-time position based in Singapore.
 Suitably qualified candidates regardless of nationality and citizenship can apply.
 Only local terms of employment will be offered.
 The company will assist in the application of a work visa, if necessary.

-• Contribute to the planning and management of the festival’s sponsorship and partnership strategy to achieve fundraising targets.
+• Contribute to the planning and management of the festival’s sponsorship and partnership strategy to achieve annual fundraising targets.

 • Excellent written and verbal communication skills in English.
 Fluency in other languages a plus.